SamuelGarrattIqa/ui_recording/PITCHME.md

 ---

+## Introduction

+This presentation will demonstrate using Zalenium to provide a scalable Selenium Grid with video recording, running this in Gitlab and Jenkins for a single test execution, and how a test manual can be created from tests run.

+---

 ## What is Zalenium

 Zalenium provides a dockerised Selenium Grid that creates Chrome and Firefox nodes on demand.
 It also provides video recording which is the focus of this presentation.

-If we start up our docker-compose configuration with following command
+If we start up our docker-compose configuration with following command:

 `docker-compose -f docker-compose-demo.yml up --abort-on-container-exit --exit-code-from test`